Insights Compliance

 Do Free Zone Companies Need an Audit in the UAE?
 A Clear Answer

 Do free zone companies need an audit in the UAE?
-Many zones require audited financial statements for licence renewal, and Corporate Tax now makes audit hard to avoid.
+Many zones require audited statements at licence renewal, and Corporate Tax makes audit hard to avoid.

 Key takeaways